vinayakkulkarni/tileserver-gl/README.md

 Download vector tiles from [OpenMapTiles](https://data.maptiler.com/downloads/planet/).
 ## Getting Started with Node

 Make sure you have Node.js version **18.17.0** or above installed.
-Node 18 is required. (running `node -v` it should output something like `v18.x.x`).
+Node 20 is recommended. (running `node -v` it should output something like `v20.x.x`).
 Running without docker requires [Native dependencies](https://maptiler-tileserver.readthedocs.io/en/latest/installation.html#npm) to be installed first.

 Install `tileserver-gl` with server-side raster rendering of vector tiles with npm.